roryharder/roryharder.github.io/index.md

 # Research

-I have several papers under review, and some in preparation on the topics of demonstratives and theory of mind.
+I have several papers under review, and some in preparation, covering the topics of demonstratives and joint attention.

 # Teaching